fuglede/linearassignment/README.md

 ## Method

-The method we use is based on shortest augmenting paths: At each step of the algorithm, the matching *M* is expanded by using Dijkstra's algorithm to find the shortest augmenting path from a given non-matched element of *X* to a non-matched element of *Y*, and the weights of the graph are updated according to a primal-dual method.
+We provide a few different methods for solving the problem.
+One is based on shortest augmenting paths: At each step of the algorithm, the matching *M* is expanded by using Dijkstra's algorithm to find the shortest augmenting path from a given non-matched element of *X* to a non-matched element of *Y*, and the weights of the graph are updated according to a primal-dual method.
 We follow the pseudo-code laid out in

     DF Crouse.
 On implementing 2D rectangular assignment algorithms.
     IEEE Transactions on Aerospace and Electronic Systems 52(4):1679-1696, August 2016
     doi: 10.1109/TAES.2016.140952

-which in turn is based closely on Section 14.4 of
+which in turn is based closely on Section 4.4 of

     Rainer Burkard, Mauro Dell'Amico, Silvano Martello.
     Assignment Problems - Revised Reprint